Last Updated on

 Every single day, 500 million straws are used in the United States alone.
 Cutting out your plastic straw use is a simple way to drastically reduce the amount of plastic that you use personally.

-Sunscreen that isn’t going to damage the reef and is chemical free for little ones is a big one for us.
+Sunscreen that isn’t going to damage the reef.
+One that is chemical free for little ones is a big one for us.
 Think about all the tourists swimming on coral reefs, innocently shedding the toxins found in sunscreen and the impact on the coral.
 Choosing a non-toxic sunscreen is vital for water based holidays.

 Other Eco Friendly Travel Products